BrendaMoura/site-redesign/README.md

 # FMM site redesign
-I made this redesign to improve my knowledge in HTML and CSS, so the code may not the so responsive.
+I made this redesign to improve my knowledge in HTML and CSS, so the design may not the so responsive.